andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Play around with it! :D You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
 If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").
+If you click on a cell, your selection will "lock" on that `<x,y>` coordinate.

 Some interesting things you might notice:

 1. At t=6, it looks like 7D, 8D, 9D, 10D all have the *same* exact 2D cells
     "on".
 They're identical except for slightly different stacks above each of those cells.

+    To see this clearly, set your time to t=6 and drag your dimension slider back and forth to see all of the higher-dimensions look identical in shape.

 2. At t=2, t=4, past 5D or so, the state is exactly the same!
 We could easily find t=4 for 100D or even 200D: they're identidal!

 3. A lot of xy cells share identical stacks...more on that later!

-Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" game of life, where instead of cells being on and off, they are one of a few choices of values.
+Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" Game of Life, where instead of cells being on and off, they are one of a few choices of values.
 Instead of a "binary" game of life with a boolean at each cell, it's an "integer" game of life with a finite choice at each cell.